Anyone who has ever interviewed a job candidate understands that it can be a daunting task.

 12. Tell me how you scored on prior performance appraisals.

-13. Tell me about a time when your supervisor coached you on performance.
+13. Tell me about when your supervisor coached you on performance.

 15. What are your strengths?